Home

 We are going to try something different.
 No bands.
 That's right.
 Each contra set during the Dawn Dance will be about 1 hour and will look and feel different each time.
 A different caller will call each set and a different lead musician will pick the style and tunes while being joined by an ensemble of other talented musicians.
 So each set will have a unique flavor to make sure you can keep your feet moving till Dawn!

 Our lead musicians are Edward Howe, Bennett Konesni, George Paul, Rob Zisette, Sammy Wetstein, Samuel Foucher, Alex Wilder, and Logan Duys.
-We are expecting a few surprise guests as well.
 Bios can be found here.

 Our callers are Bob Isaacs, Terry Doyle, Sue Gola, Kenny Greer, Amanda and Rob Setili, Stephanie Marie, Elijah Jaime, and Katie Zanders.
 Bios can be found here.
 Calling terms will be Larks and Robins.